pret/pokecrystal/INSTALL.md

 	make

-Your first build may take about a minute.
-Subsequent builds are much faster (5-20 seconds).
+Your first build may take about 30 seconds.
+Subsequent builds are much faster (2-10 seconds).

 # OSX